erikeldridge/erikeldridge.github.com/_posts/2018-07-28-commercial-yeast.md

 After just a couple hours, there were bubbles collecting at the surface.

+After a couple days, the ferment was consistently bubbling.
+It never boiled, but did produce large bubbles relative to a wild yeast.

+The bubbling subsided after a week.
+I then transferred the ferment minus the lees to a clean gallon jar.
+Although it appeared still prior to transfer, the cider effervesced vigorously.
+I fed the colony a tablespoon of sugar with hopes for a more full boil :) I also drank a bit of the lees, which were very mild relative to my experience with brewers yeast.
+The cider tasted clean and tart.

-I still prefer the informal approach of wild yeasting, but am looking forward to a more fully fermented cider.
+I still prefer the informal, self-reliant approach of wild yeasting, but am looking forward to a more fully fermented cider.
 In future, I'd like to experiment with wild yeasting a starter, and if it tastes good, using that with the process described above for full fermentation.